What you need to know

 Due to COVID-19 and the declared State of Emergency, Local Government Victoria has published advice on safe campaigning for the October local government elections.
 The Safe Campaign Guidelines - August 2020 aim to assist candidates to understand how to comply with the directions of the Victorian Chief Health Officer and to stay safe while campaigning.
 To download and view the Safe Campaign Guidelines - September 2020, please visit the Local Government Victoria website.

 There is a range of useful resources for people who wanted to learn more about local government as a sector, and past council elections.
 Visit the following websites if you would like more information:

-The former Minister for Local Government announced on 15 May 2020 that the 2020 Council elections will go ahead and declared that postal voting will be used across the State of Victoria.
+The former Minister for Local Government declared on 15 May 2020 that postal voting will be used across the State of Victoria.

 The newly proclaimed Local Government Act 2020 provides the Minister for Local Government with the power to determine the voting system to be used for general elections.
 This determination of postal voting is consistent with Council’s preferred method as previous elections conducted in Moonee Valley have been by postal ballot.

-It is important to note that the Chief Health Officer has advised that it is safe for the postal election to proceed this year during the COVID-19 pandemic.
+It is important to note that the Chief Health Officer and the Minister for Local Government have advised that it is safe for the postal election to proceed this year during the COVID-19 pandemic.

 Am I Enrolled to Vote?

-To be eligible to vote at the 2020 Moonee Valley City Council General Election, you need to be enrolled by 4pm on Friday, 28 August 2020.
+To be eligible to vote at the 2020 Moonee Valley City Council General Election, you need to have been enrolled by 4pm on Friday, 28 August 2020.